Joyan11/Codecademy-JS-projects/README.md

 # Codecademy-JS-projects
-JS mini projects built while learning intro to JS on codecademy
+JS mini projects built while as a part of the course "intro to JS" on codecademy